-Order fulfillment is a fancy way to explain how people get the product they paid for.
+Order fulfillment is a fancy way of explaining how people get the product they paid for.
 It’s one of the final and yet most important stages of the sales process, and a poorly planned fulfillment strategy could lose you a customer.
-In the past, an ecommerce brand offering free shipping was enough to have an edge on fulfillment strategy.
-But expectations from customers are much higher, and that’s no longer enough.

 Two of the top qualities customers consider when they shop online are cost and estimated time of delivery—the latter of which influences 68% of customers’ decision to purchase.